Miguel Rojas Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The Rays pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Rays' 3.69 team ERA ranks fifth across all MLB pitching staffs.
+- The Rays have a 3.67 team ERA that ranks fourth among all league pitching staffs.

-- Rays pitchers combine to allow 52 home runs (one per game), the ninth-fewest in baseball.
+- Rays pitchers combine to allow 52 home runs (one per game), the eighth-fewest in baseball.

-- Beeks (1-2) gets the starting nod for the Rays in his sixth start of the season.
-He has a 4.68 ERA in 25 2/3 innings pitched, with 22 strikeouts.
+- Glasnow starts for the first time this season for the Rays.

-- In his last appearance on Sunday, the lefty tossed two innings against the Milwaukee Brewers, giving up one earned run while surrendering one hit.
+- The 29-year-old righty started and threw five scoreless innings in his last appearance on Saturday, Oct.
+8 against the Cleveland Guardians.

 © 2023 Data Skrive.
 All rights reserved.